 The lower G5 (HSI) has occasionally been observed to not boot upon turning on the master switch.
 If that happens to you, the simple fix is to press and hold the affected G5’s On/Off switch for about ten seconds – just don’t let go – until it boots up.

-[1/3 Update] A recommended fix by Garmin has been applied to hopefully keep that boot-up issue from occurring in the first place.
+That’s the only only situation where the On/Off button of the G5 units should be pressed.
+A recommended fix by Garmin has been applied on Jan 3 to hopefully keep that boot-up issue from occurring in the first place.

 Cessna uses a white ring around the AP circuit breaker, but we could only get a yellow one – which is close enough (also note that we deviated from Cessna’s standard of inexplicably marking the fuel pump switch in the same color as the lights – white – whereas we chose blue, just like the color of the 100LL the fuel pump moves before engine startup).